 - Turn off and unplug TVs and LCD monitors before cleaning the screens to avoid being shocked while cleaning.

-- Use high-quality finely woven microfiber cloths, recommends cleaning expert Leslie Reichert (Green Cleaning Coach).
-First, dust screens with a dry microfiber cloth; this will often do the trick and no further cleaning will be needed.
-If smudges remain, Reichert suggests wetting the cloth with water (distilled water is best) and wringing the cloth until it's almost dry.
+- If streaks or stains remain, Reichert suggests wetting a microfiber cloth with water (distilled water is best) and wringing the cloth until it's almost dry.
 With very little pressure, wipe the cloth across the screen in broad motions, working from the top of the screen to the bottom.

-- Still smudged?
-Dampen a microfiber cloth with a 50-50 water and vinegar solution; wring the cloth tightly to ensure no liquid will drip from cloth; and gently wipe off smudges and fingerprints.
+- TV screen still smudged?
+Dampen a microfiber cloth with a 50-50 water and vinegar solution.
+Wring the cloth tightly to ensure no liquid will drip from cloth, then gently wipe off smudges and fingerprints.